The beginner’s guide to spotting consumer trends early

 by Infegy Research Team on August 7, 2023

 Social media apps like TikTok have a way of making you fall in love with various types of trends.
 From skits, to dance challenges, to using a sound of Tariq singing about his love of corn.
 These trends exploded onto the cultural landscape with hardly any warning and became mainstream seemingly overnight.
 Some trends are here to stay, while others are thankfully, no longer around.

 If you’re on a brand strategy or research team, this may be all too real for you.
 You might search and search across massive amounts of data for that needle in a haystack trend.
 By the time you find out about a trend, it’s already too late.
-But what if you could spot something trending in the endless sea of data before it became mainstream?
-What if you had those superpowers?
+But what if you could spot early trends in the endless sea of data before they become mainstream?

-Social listening tools offer fast and impactful ways for your team to identify consumer trends in the early stages.
+Using social listening tools, like our platform, Infegy Atlas, offers fast and impactful ways to identify consumer trends in the early stages.

-Regardless if you already use a social listening tool, we’ve outlined some key considerations below to help you to better understand and spot consumer trends.
-With the below steps, you’ll be amazed at what you can reveal hiding in all that data.
+Whether you already use a social listening tool, or not, we’ve outlined some key considerations below to help you to better understand and spot consumer trends.
+With the steps noted below, you’ll be amazed at what you can reveal hiding in all that data.

 Consumer Trends Happen in 3 Phases Online